adospinoiu/React_Drag_and_Drop/README (GitHub Crated Blank).md

 #6 Code now handles the drag and drop within the same group, but also within different groups

 #7 Code is now complete.
 Need alot more practice and understanding.

+#8 The first try is with the simple react-dnd code.
+Next, going to try with the react-beautiful-dnd package

+#9 Installed react-beautiful-dnd package